Skip to content

-Mindfulness - to us - is one of the most important principles of all.
-But what exactly does "mindfulness" mean?
+For us at Spirit of Eden, mindfulness is one of the most important principles overall.
+But what does "mindfulness" actually mean?
 And does mindfulness have a measurable effect?
-On this page, we'd like to explain our understanding of mindfulness and show you how you can become a more mindful person today.
+On this page, we would like to explain our understanding of mindfulness and show you how you can become a more mindful person starting today.

 2. How does mindfulness work?